uviclibraries/genai-pathway/index.md

 nav_order: 1
 ---

-# Generative AI & AI Workshop Pathway
+# Generative AI Workshop Pathway
 <img src="images/ai-double-edge-sword.png" style="float:right;width:300px;padding:10px;" alt="Double edge sword">
+Generative AI tools are a double-edged sword that can help subject-area experts be more efficient, but can also easily get non-subject experts into trouble unless they thoroughly research the factual claims and analysis made by the GenAI tools they use.

-This Generative AI workshop series is designed to meet the diverse needs of undergraduate students, graduate students, faculty, and staff by offering tailored sessions that cover foundational to advanced topics in Generative AI.
+This Generative AI workshop series is designed to help subject area experts and non-experts alike.
+Our goal is help to meet the diverse needs of undergraduate students, graduate students, faculty, and staff by offering tailored sessions that cover foundational to advanced topics in Generative AI.
 To help you find the workshops best suited to your current skill level, the workshops have been categorized as either:
    - **[Introductory](#introductory-workshops)**
    - **[Intermediate](#intermediate-workshops)**
    - **[Advanced](#advanced-workshops)**